tgrants/dev-vm-ansible/README.md

 * Remove all unnecessary files `ansible-playbook playbooks/cleanup.yml`
 * On VM, run `clear-tmp` and `clear-disk`, then shut it down
-* On host, run `vboxmanage modifymedium /mnt/storage/VBOX/phpdev/phpdev.vdi --compact`
+* On host, run `vboxmanage modifymedium /mnt/storage/VBOX/dev_vm/dev_vm.vdi --compact`
 	* Edit this path to match your .vdi file

 ## Updates

 It is recommended to run new versions of these playbooks on a fresh Debian install.
-However, in most cases, re-running them should work without issues.
+Re-running them should work most of the time, but may occaisonally cause issues.

 For details on changes, check the [Releases](https://github.com/tgrants/dev-vm-ansible/releases) page on GitHub.

 ## Contributing

 Before submitting a pull request, please discuss your proposed changes in an issue first.
-Major changes are generally not accepted, as this project is customized for my requirements.
-For such changes it is recommended to create your own fork of this project.
-However, feel free to open an issue if you encounter a problem or have any questions.
+Feel free to open an issue if you encounter a problem or have any questions.

 ## License